List of British Commonwealth Air Training Plan facilities in Canada: Aircrew training facilities

+Pre-Aircrew Education Detachments

+Pre-Aircrew Education Detachments (PAED) provided academic training in mathematics, physics, English, and other subjects requested by the RCAF for potential aircrew recruits lacking the necessary education.
+They greatly reduced the percentage of failures at Initial Training Schools (ITS).
+PAED were established on university campuses across the country.

 Initial Training Schools

 Pilot and Air Observer candidates began their 26- or 28-week training program with four weeks at an Initial Training School (ITS).
 They studied theoretical subjects and were subjected to a variety of tests.
 Theoretical studies included navigation, theory of flight, meteorology, duties of an officer, air force administration, algebra, and trigonometry.
 Tests included an interview with a psychiatrist, the 4 hour long M2 physical examination, a session in a decompression chamber, and a "test flight" in a Link Trainer as well as academics.
 At the end of the course the postings were announced.
 Occasionally candidates were re-routed to the Wireless Air Gunner stream at the end of ITS.